Globasa-Team/xwexi-pages-grav/03.gramati/07.falelexili-morfo/default.eng.md

 **Kitabu hu xwexiyen am doxo da no sen daymo lungo.**
 The book that the pupils are to read is not very long.

+With the 2nd person singular and plural, and the use of the **kam** (yes/no quesiton particle), it has an optative connotation, functioning as a polite request.

+**Kam yu am sahay mi?**
+Could you help me?

+**Kam yu am klosi janela?**
+Would you (kindly) close the window.

 ## Negation